Visa Traveler

 Reason 1: Countries aspiring to join the Schengen zone

-Similarly, Cyprus and Montenegro plan to join the Schengen Zone at some point, and therefore, they will accept Schengen visas.
+Similarly, Cyprus and Montenegro plan to join the Schengen Zone at some point, and therefore, they accept Schengen visas.

 Reason 2: Countries trust the Schengen visa screening process

-Schengen Visa is considered one of the most “difficult” visas to get.
+The Schengen Visa is considered one of the most “difficult” visas to get.
 The refusal rate is quite high, making the applicant screening process near perfect.

 Reason 2: Countries that lack infrastructure, technology or resources